 As many industries use GPS tech these days, it’s obvious that these devices can be put to many different purposes.
 As a result, there are various types of trackers.

 1. Portable trackers.
 These devices are usually very compact and wireless.
 You can place them in a backpack or attach them to your pet’s collar.
 These trackers can be used for monitoring the location of pets, bags, children and elderly people.

 3. Cycling and fitness trackers.
-Usually, such tracking devices have a wristwatch-like design and are used by runners, walkers, and cyclists.
+Usually, such location tracking devices have a wristwatch-like design and are used by runners, walkers, and cyclists.
 Very often these trackers have other activity-related features.
 For example, they can calculate your steps, calories burned and show the distance you’ve covered.

 4. GPS trackers for motorcycles.
 These are similar to those mounted in cars but are typically a different size and, as a rule, are built to be especially resistant to vibration and fully waterproof.

 5. Marine GPS devices.
 These trackers are usually used by governmental and military authorities on sea vessels.
-Such devices are enriched with advanced functionality such as sound signal detection, a marine database and others.
+Such location tracking devices are enriched with advanced functionality such as sound signal detection, a marine database and others.

 The modern market is full of various offerings and companies through which to order ready-made devices from China.
 The main reason for choosing these is financial feasibility, as it’s significantly cheaper to buy a standard device instead of creating your own.